brandonhorst/confine/README.md

 Please see `test/test.js` for examples of all of these types in use.

-Notably, it is not possible to make a schema element `required` in `confine`.
-In an effort to achieve maximum flexibility, `confine.validate(undefined, schema)` will *always* return `true`.
+Note that in `confine`, all schema entities are required.
+That is, `confine.validate(undefined, schema)` will *always* return `false`.
+This means that in an `object`, the property will simply not be present after a `normalize`.
 If you do not want the output of `normalize` to be missing values, add a `default`, which will always be returned by `normalize` for invalid or `undefined` inputs.
 If you want a type to be nullable, add `'null'` to the type list.
-See `null` for examples.
+See `null` for more information.

 ### `object`